nunezMyles/Calculator/README.md

-# Winform Calculator App Project for 'Application Programming' module
+# Winform Calculator Project for 'Application Programming' module

 ## (to be documented)